facebookresearch/habitat-sim/README.md

 ### Docker Image

-We provide a pre-built docker container for habitat-api and habitat-sim, refer to [habitat-docker-setup](https://github.com/facebookresearch/habitat-api#docker-setup).
+We provide a pre-built docker container for [habitat-lab](https://github.com/facebookresearch/habitat-lab) and habitat-sim, refer to [habitat-docker-setup](https://github.com/facebookresearch/habitat-lab#docker-setup).

 ### From Source